 Students must apply to an affiliated NYU PhD program (see the full list above).
 Candidates are nominated by affiliated faculty during the doctoral admissions process.
-We strongly encourage students to mention their interest in the IES-PIRT fellowship program in their PhD program application and complete our expression of interest form.
+We strongly encourage students to mention their interest in the IES-PIRT fellowship program in their PhD program application.

 Students applying to a Steinhardt-based program (e.g., Applied Psychology; Administration, Leadership, and Technology; Applied Statistics, Social Sciences, and Humanities; Teaching and Learning) may self-nominate by selecting IES-PIRT Fellowship in the application process.
 Students applying to Sociology, Psychology, and The Robert F. Wagner School may self-nominate by contacting the IES-PIRT team.

 What are we looking for?

 Over the decade, we have prioritized the recruitment of strong applicants from diverse demographic, geographic, and experiential backgrounds.
 We intend to recruit students from groups underrepresented in education sciences, including scholars of color, students from low-income families, immigrant origin students, and individuals with disabilities.
 Successful applicants possess a range of skills, substantive knowledge, and professional experiences, and have varying gaps in their skills, knowledge, and experiences.
 However, the typical student enters our training program with one of three backgrounds:

 - Education practice (e.g., teacher, curriculum developer, or coach)